 If the gen_event is to be able to receive other messages than events, the callback function handle_info(Info, State) must be implemented to handle them.
-Examples of other messages are exit messages, if the gen_event is linked to other processes (than the supervisor) and trapping exit signals.
+Examples of other messages are exit messages, if the gen_event is linked to other processes (than the supervisor, for example via add_sup_handler) and trapping exit signals.